alaindet/learn-go/notes/interfaces.md

 - Basically, an interface is a contract objects adhere to so that if an object implements an interface, it *must* have what the interface prescribes

 ## Type Assertion
+- It can only be performed on interfaces
-- It provides access to an interface's concrete value
+- It provides access to an interface's dynamic type
 ```go
 // Imported "log"
 // Declared shape interface, circle type, volume method on circle